Hair

 One of the most telling signs of menopausal hair changes is a shift in texture and volume.
 Hair may undergo dramatic changes, such as the disappearance of curls or unexpected curls in previously straight hair.
 Also, hair can become oily, dry, coarse, or brittle, losing its youthful vibrancy and elasticity.

 It’s really important to take care when using heat styling tools such as hair dryers, irons or wands.
 That’s where the CLOUD NINE Temperature Calculator comes in, showing you the perfect temperature for your hair to minimise damage.
-Some CLOUD NINE straighteners also feature Revive Mode which, once activated, sets the temperature to 150°C and vibrates the plates so they glide through the hair with minimum friction – breaking the cycle of breakage.
-The 2-in-1 Contouring Iron Pro comes with Revive Mode – allowing for safe heat styling for both curling and straightening.
+Many of our CLOUD NINE straighteners also feature Revive Mode™ which uses Axial Vibration Technology™ to vibrate the plates so they glide through your hair with minimum friction – breaking the cycle of breakage.
+The 2-in-1 Contouring Iron Pro comes with Revive Mode™ on all temperature settings – allowing for safe heat styling for both curling and straightening.
 This feature makes a desired look achievable using gentle heat which is kinder to thinner, weak, and more brittle hair commonly experienced during menopause.

 Change in scalp condition